-For all packaging materials which could have an impact on products, certificates of conformity shall exist which attest compliance with legal requirements.
-In the event that no specific legal requirements are applicable, evidence shall be available to demonstrate that packaging materials are suitable for use.
+For all packaging materials which could have an impact on products, declarations of compliance, which attest compliance with legal requirements shall be documented.
+In the event that no specific legal requirements are applicable, evidence shall be maintained to ensure that packaging materials are suitable for use.
 This applies for packaging materials which could have an influence on raw materials, semi-finished and finished products.

-The suitability of packaging materials must be proven by the CoC.
-The Declaration of Compliance, if applicable as required by EU legislation, can be used instead of a CoC and in the case the packaging material is not modified by the food manufacturer.
+The suitability of packaging materials must be proven by appropriate and relevant evidence.
+The declaration of compliance, (if applicable) as required by EU legislation, can be used in the case the packaging material is not modified by the food manufacturer.
 In case of packaging modification, the food manufacturer must determine and initiate the relevant test/analysis to demonstrate suitability.

-- Are all certificates of conformity available? - Are they up to date and matching with the product characteristics (including the intended and foreseeable use)? - Are CoCs available for intermediate packaging? - · How can suitability be demonstrated if no CoC exists? - Is the packaging modified on site?
+- Are all DoCs/evidences of suitability available? - Are they up to date and matching with the product characteristics (including the intended and foreseeable use)? - Are DoCs/evidences of suitability available for intermediate packaging? - How can suitability be demonstrated if no DoC/evidence of suitability exists? - Is the packaging modified on site?